-One is a Charlottesville-bred, third-generation Hoo with an eye on a future career in counter-terrorism.
+One is a Charlottesville-bred, third-generation Hoo with an interest in U.S. foreign policy.
 The other is a studio art major from Bologna, Italy, who loves to cook.

 Both are quite adept at tossing a round orange ball through a 10-foot-high ring.